-The School entered into a management agreement for the period July 1, 2013 to June 30, 2025 with iSchools, LLC ("Company").
-The Company will manage and operate the School during the term of the agreement for a fee of \$660 per Full Time Equivalent (FTE) paid in monthly installments.
-The contract calls for the Company to be responsible for the management, operation, administration, accounting, and Educational Program at the School.
-In December 2018 a settlement agreement with iSchools was reached.
-The settlement states that the Charter will pay iSchools \$400,000 based a payment plan.
-Fees paid under the settlement agreement with the Company during the fiscal year amounted to \$40,000.
+The School entered into a management agreement for the period June 8, 2015 to June 30, 2030 with LBS Services, Inc. ("Charter School").
+The Charter School will manage and operate the School during the term of the agreement.
+An annual fee of 11% of the gross operating revenue less the School's administrative fee is to be paid in monthly installments.
+The contract calls for the Charter School to be responsible for the management, operation, administration, and Educational Program at the School.
+The Charter School agreed to waive all management fees for the fiscal year ended June 30, 2019.